 Today, we’re going to be focusing on the two most popular and common varieties, Arabica and Robusta and what is the difference between the two.

-Although both Arabica and Robusta belong to the overarching Coffea genus, there are key differences between both types of beans that manifest themselves in every step of the coffee growing, roasting, and consumption processes.
+Although both Arabica and Robusta belong to the overarching Coffea genus, there are key differences between both types of beans that manifest themselves in every step of the coffee growing and harvesting, roasting, and consumption processes.

 What Exactly is Arabica Coffee?